AI-Hypercomputer/xpk/README.md

 `--auto-mount` - if set to true means that all workloads should have a given storage mounted by default.
 `--mount-point` - defines the path on which a given storage should be mounted for a workload.
-`--manifest` - defines the path to manifest which contains PersistentVolume and PersistentVolumeClaim definitions
+`--manifest` - defines the path to manifest which contains PersistentVolume and PersistentVolumeClaim definitions `--readonly` - if set to true, workload can only read from storage.

 * Create a simple Storage